Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: The Hodge- -conjecture for Abelian surfaces.

+The Hodge-$\D$-conjecture asserts that the boundary map in the localisation sequence from the higher Chow group of the generic fibre to the Chow group of the special fibre is surjective.
+Hence, given a cycle in the special fibre, we should be able to find a higher Chow cycle which bounds it.
+If the cycle in the special fibre is the restriction of a cycle in the generic fibre, then it is easily seen to be the boundary of a decomposable element of the higher Chow group.

+In the previous section we have shown that, given a cycle in the special fibre which is not the restriction of a generic cycle, under certain circumstances we have constructed a higher Chow cycle which bounds it.
+It remains to combine this result with an analysis of the possible reductions of Abelian surfaces to get our final result.

-\begin{thm} Let $A$ be an abelian surface over a local field $\K_p$.
+\begin{thm} Let $A$ be an Abelian surface over a $p$-adic local field $\K_p$.
 Let $\A$ be a model over the ring of integers and $\A_p$ the special fibre.
-Assume $A$ has good ordinary reduction at $p$.
+Assume $A$ has good, non-supersingular, reduction at $p$.
 Then the map

 is surjective.

 \end{thm}